cr0mll/cyberclopaedia/Notes/Cryptography/Block Ciphers/Modes of Operation.md

 It is paramount that the nonce is unique between messages, since when encrypting two plaintexts with the same nonce-counter stream - $c_1 = p_1 \bigoplus S$ and $c_2 = p_2 \bigoplus S$, then $c_1 \bigoplus c_2$ reveals $p_1 \bigoplus p_2$.

 Furthermore, a random nonce is sufficient only if it is long enough.
-Given a nonce of length $n$ bits, it is likely that after $2^{n/2}$ encryptions collisions will start occuring.
+Given a nonce of length $n$ bits, it is likely that after $2^{n/2}$ encryptions collisions will start occurring.
 Therefore, a 64-bit nonce is abominable due to the fact that collisions will commence after approximately $2^{32}$ encryptions, which is a very low number.

 Decryption works by XOR-ing the ciphertext with the appropriate nonce-counter pair.